-Due on ongoing system pressures and staff vacancies the draft strategy document 'Care for People' document has been presented to HSCM SMT for comment and will also be presented to CMT and then MIJB.
-It is anticipated this will be completed by end March 2023.
+The 'Care for People' strategic document has been presented to HSCM SMT and CMT for comment it will then be presented to MIJB.
+It is anticipated this will be completed by end April 2023.
 A draft operational response plan has been drawn up and will also be presented for approval shortly after.
+An information session including the 'Care for People' element was delivered on 2 May 2023, to senior managers who carry out the role of SMoC, this includes input from Moray Council Emergency Planning Officer and NHS Grampian.